URiem/geography-game/README.md

 As a first time user, I want to ...
 1. ... easily navigate thought the quiz.
 2. ... get clear feedback on my score.
+3. ... easily return to the beginning of the game and play again.

 ##### Returning Users
 As a returning user, I want to ...
 1. ... try a higher-level game.
 2. ... see my previous scores.
+3. ... find out more about the game developer.

 ##### Site owner
 As the site owner, I want users to ...